Intracytoplasmic Sperm Injection -ICSI- at Fertility Institute of Texas

 Intracytoplasmic sperm injection is successful in fertilizing approximately 90 percent of eggs.
 However, in cases where criteria are not met for the indication of ICSI, standard insemination may have better results.
 It is possible, though rare, for babies conceived by ICSI to be born with a birth defect or an increased risk of infertility themselves.
 Though these risks appear to be due to the nature of the infertility, not the fertility treatment itself.

 When considering this treatment, seek the help of your fertility specialist to determine if ICSI is a good choice for you.
-Dr. Susan Hudson at Fertility Institute of Texas specializes in fertility treatments for couples who may need to undergo IVF with ICSI.
+Dr. Susan Hudson at Texas Fertility Center of New Braunfels specializes in fertility treatments for couples who may need to undergo IVF with ICSI.
 Contact us today to schedule an appointment.

 New Braunfels 830.608.8004